 - Teams require OWHA Executive Committee approval to participate in a league. - Tampering Once a player is signed with a team, she requires a player release before going to another team.
-Asking a player to join your team when she is currently a member of another team is tampering and is not permitted. - Players from outside Ontario It is very important to note that there are requirements for players who transfer in to Ontario from other provinces and countries.
+Asking a player to join your team, tryout or participate with your team when she is currently a member of another team is tampering and is not permitted. - Players from outside Ontario There are important requirements for players who transfer in to Ontario from other provinces and countries.
 These players MUST NOT be allowed on the ice until you are certain the proper approvals and fees are in place. - Speak Out!
-All coaches MUST attend a Speak Out!
-Clinic in order to coach an OWHA team.
-The only exception to this is for Senior Recreational & Masters teams where this is a recommendation only. - Criminal Record Checks and Speak Out! compliance are required in accordance with OWHA policies and specifically the Ten Steps to Screening. - All female hockey teams in Canada must play and practice with no intentional body checking. - For female hockey in Ontario, mouth guards are recommended, but not mandatory - For female hockey in Ontario, goaltenders are required to wear BNQ throat protectors, neck protectors are optional. - · Zippered pants are legal if zipped - · Important Hockey Canada information (See Appendix "A") - † OWHA Rule ONE (II) (B) Team officials MUST wear helmets on ice.
-There will be one warning followed by a 2 game suspension. - † Multiple suspensions will not be tolerated.
-Suspendable actions and violations of the OWHA Code of Conduct will not be tolerated. - † Selection and monitoring of coaches and team staff is a priority.
-There is no excuse for violation of the OWHA Code of Conduct by team staff. - † Bullying, Cyber-bullying and derogatory comments posted on Facebook, blogs and circulated through email are not acceptable and are deemed to be in violation of the OWHA Code of Conduct.
-Teams and associations and the OWHA discipline committee will take a strong stance against this dangerous behaviour that is disrespectful to the entire membership of the OWHA. - † PAWSITIVE The Ontario Women's Hockey Association is an organization built on a foundation of respect and team work.
+All bench, on-ice and dressing room staff MUST attend a Speak Out/Respect In Sport Online in order to work with an OWHA team.
+The only exception to this is for Senior Recreational & Masters teams where this is a recommendation only. - Criminal Record Checks and Speak Out! compliance are required in accordance with OWHA policies and specifically the Ten Steps to Screening (refer to Appendix "C"). - All female hockey teams in Canada must play and practice with no intentional body checking. - For female hockey in Ontario, mouth guards are recommended, but not mandatory - For female hockey in Ontario, goaltenders are required to wear BNQ throat protectors, neck protectors are optional. - Zippered pants are legal if zipped - Important Hockey Canada information (See Appendix "A") - OWHA Rule ONE (II) (B) Team officials MUST wear properly fastened helmets on ice.
+There will be one warning followed by a 2 game suspension. - Multiple suspensions will not be tolerated.
+Suspendable actions and violations of the OWHA Code of Conduct will not be tolerated. - Selection and monitoring of coaches and team staff is a priority.
+There is no excuse for violation of the OWHA Code of Conduct by team staff. - Bullying, Cyber-bullying and derogatory comments posted on Facebook, blogs and circulated through email are not acceptable and are deemed to be in violation of the OWHA Code of Conduct.
+Teams and associations and the OWHA Discipline Committee will take a strong stance against this dangerous behaviour that is disrespectful to the entire membership of the OWHA. - PAWSITIVE The Ontario Women's Hockey Association is an organization built on a foundation of respect and team work.
 The key to its success is the flexibility with a focus on empowerment and providing good people with the tools to do good things for all participants in Ontario and in female hockey.